Cyber Secure class notation

 The Cyber secure class notation comprises three different qualifiers:

 - Cyber Secure entry-level class notation addresses the most critical vulnerabilities.
 In addition, the notation requires that a cyber security management system is established to ensure secure ship operation and meet the upcoming IMO resolution MSC.428(98).
+This level is suitable for vessel in operation where limited changes may be done to onboard systems.

 - Cyber secure (Essential) includes all of the entry-level notation above, but in addition examines the control systems in more detail to ensure security controls/capabilities at security profile 1 (profile of IEC 62443 security level 1).
 It is primarily intended for more complex ships in operation, whereby cyber security is implemented into existing procedures and systems, aiming to establish an adequate security level.
+This level is mandatory for vessels contracted for construction after 1st of July 2024 by the IACS UR E26.

 - The (+) plus notation allows the owner to include additional systems.
 It addresses threats as well as assesses and secures additional systems which are particularly important for operations and not part of the standard scope of essential and important functions such as cargo systems, entertainment systems, IT systems and drilling systems.